2020cats/steam-on-modern-chromeOS-bugette-crostini-/README.md

   vmc launch termina --enable-gpu --enable-vulkan

-You now inside penguin in crosh or the terminal app, you now must make sure your system is up to date.
-Add the i386 architecture and install mesa-vulkan-drivers, mesa-vulkan-drivers:i386, vulkan-tools, libvulkan1, libvulkan1:i386, libvulkan-dev, and libvulkan-dev:i386. vsh termina penguin
+Inside penguin in crosh or the terminal app, you now must make sure your system is up to date.
+Add the i386 architecture and install: mesa-vulkan-drivers, mesa-vulkan-drivers:i386, vulkan-tools, libvulkan1, libvulkan1:i386, libvulkan-dev, and libvulkan-dev:i386.
+You can try vmc start but it doesn't seem ti work with vulkan.

+  #if using crosh
+  vsh termina penguin

   sudo apt update && sudo apt upgrade